 Avoid all beer products unless they say they are gluten-free.
 Beers with and without alcohol—including lagers, ales, and stouts—contain gluten unless they specifically say they are gluten-free.

 Carefully read food labels.
+The U.S. Food and Drug Administration (FDA) says that if a food sold in the U.S. is labeled gluten-free, then it must contain less than 20 parts per million (ppm) of gluten.
 Look for hidden gluten.
 Foods such as ice cream, salad dressing, candy, canned and frozen soups and vegetables, and other processed foods may have hidden gluten.

 Foods you can eat